-4. IV.
-Sustainable Development and Corporate Social Responsibility
+4. Sustainable Development and Corporate Social Responsibility

-At the end of the 1980s, to be precise in 1987, The World Commission on Environment and Development, better known as The Brundtland Commission (according to the name of the chairman of the commission, Gro Harlem Brundtland) issued a report published by Oxford University Press entitled Our Common Future.
-One of the important points in the report is the introduction of the concept of sustainable development (sustainability development), which is defined by The Brundtland Commission as follows: "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs"
+In 1987, The World Commission on Environment and Development or The Brundtland Commission (according to the name of the chairman of the commission, Gro Harlem Brundtland) issued a report published by Oxford University Press entitled Our Common Future.
+One of the important points in the report is the introduction of the concept of sustainable development (sustainability development), which is defined by The Brundtland Commission as follows:

+"Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs"